Jelskipro/BeatBoots/README.md

 --------------
 Check the buildguide.pdf on how to build it and what parts you need.

 To use the Android app, download the project file and open it in Android Studio.
-Make sure
+Make sure your Android phone supports Android 4.2 or higher.

+To use the Arduino code, you must install Adafruits libaries.
+You can find the libaries and how to install them here: https://learn.adafruit.com/getting-started-with-the-nrf8001-bluefruit-le-breakout/software-uart-service